-February is Black History Month, and at Delmarva's Own we're going to dedicate all three episodes this month to our black brothers and sisters, beginning with this one.
-Then, we're going to commit to continue to include them as part of the stories we tell moving forward as well.
+February is Black History Month, and at Delmarva’s Own we’re going to dedicate all three episodes this month to our black brothers and sisters.
+You can hear the podcast with Dr. Clara by clicking this link.

-Because the story of Black History formed the American story.
+The story of the Black American experience formed the American experience as a whole.

 We cannot separate the history of our nation from the history of our black brothers and sisters, and I’d argue there is nowhere in the United States with a more meaningful impact on the story of Black Americans than there is right here on Delmarva.